salesforce/lwc-rfcs/README.md

 In short, to get a major feature added to Lightning Web Components, one usually first gets the RFC merged into the RFC repo as a markdown file.
-At that point the RFC is 'active' and may be implemented with the goal of eventual inclusion into Lightning Web Components.
+At that point the RFC is 'approved' and may be implemented with the goal of eventual inclusion into Lightning Web Components.

 * Fork the RFC repo http://github.com/salesforce/lwc-rfcs